BrianHCombes/SelfEd-Tutorial-Javascript/Javascript/SelfEd-Javascript-Functions-Closures/README.md

 Run the HTML file in a browser or in Plunker.
 - [Click this for Plunker](https://plnkr.co/edit/vaAyx2nm6eVaW3rhJUy5?p=preview)
-The code is best viewed Plunker is even better by clicking here.
+The code is best viewed in Plunker.
-###**Note:**
-This SelfEd on function closures are simple.
-Please refer to the SelfEd references for more depth on the subject.
+**Note:**This SelfEd on function closures are simple.
+Please refer to the SelfEd references (links) for more depth on the subject.